Network Standards (Policy 8010)

 Boise State University supports centralized network services to offer the most advanced technology available while ensuring that stable and reliable services are maintained for the benefit of the University community.

-The senior certified technical employee in OIT that is responsible for the University data network.
-This position is either an employee title or a position that is identified by the CIO, OIT.
+The senior certified technical employee in the Office of Information Technology who is responsible for the University Network.
+The Network Engineer may either be a position title or a specific position designated by the Chief Information Officer for OIT.

 Equipment rooms that house network cabling, cross-connect panels, and network electronics.
-Each building has one entrance facility serving as a point where inter-building entrance cables (fiber) terminate called an entrance facility or a building distribution frame room, and one or more satellite Telecommunication Rooms to re-distribute connections called intermediate distribution frame rooms.
+Each building has one entrance facility serving as a point where inter-building entrance cables (fiber) terminate called an entrance facility, or a building distribution frame room and one (1) or more satellite Telecommunication Rooms to redistribute connections called intermediate distribution frame (IDF) rooms.

-OIT is solely responsible for the entire Boise State University Data Backbone.
-Specifically, OIT is responsible to:
+OIT is solely responsible for the entire University Network.
+Specifically, OIT is responsible for:

 a.
-Administer all data lines (fiber and copper) installed at Boise State University, including those not on the main campus.
+Administering all data lines (fiber and copper) installed on University property.

 b.
-Install or contract to install data lines (fiber and copper).
+Installing or contracting to install data lines (fiber and copper).

-c.
-Provide, fund, and support the University’s basic communications/Data Backbone.
-Manage the use of all data lines and project future needs.

 d.
-Install and/or manage switches, and wireless access points on the Data Backbone.
+Managing the use of all data lines and projecting future needs.

 e.
-Operate routers on the Data Backbone, and install or configure any device to route on the Backbone.
+Installing and/or managing switches and wireless access points on the Network.

 f.
-Maintain all Data Backbone networking equipment purchased with University funds and installed in the Backbone.
-OIT may grant exceptions to a) assist campus units who have purchased equipment outside of OIT funding, or b) grant on-going maintenance access to faculty or staff with specialized equipment.
+Operating routers on the Network and installing or configuring any device to route on the Network.

 g.
-Maintain all WAN data connections to the University.
+Maintaining all enterprise networking equipment purchased with University funds and installed in the Network.
+OIT may grant exceptions to: 1) assist campus departments and units that have purchased equipment outside of OIT funding, or 2) grant on-going maintenance access to faculty or staff with specialized equipment.

 h.
+Maintaining all WAN data connections to the university.

-Extend the Data Backbone.
-All requests to extend the Data Backbone (e.g., IP tunneling, WAN connections, WAN upgrades, etc.) must be forwarded to the University Network Engineer.
+i.
+Extending the Network.
+All requests to extend the Network (e.g., IP tunneling, WAN connections, WAN upgrades, etc.) must be forwarded to the University Network Engineer.

 a.
 OIT exclusively manages University Telecommunications Rooms.